 For growing students' resilience – A key source of safety online and offline, resilience can be taught.
 A new resource is the book Resilience Builder Program for Children and Adolescents: Enhancing Social Competence and Self-Regulation, by Dr. Mary K. Alford, et al (Research Press), details "30 group sessions designed to help youth bounce back from the challenges in their lives by increasing confidence, self-esteem, self-control, and the use of coping strategies."

-- "Preventing Suicide: A Toolkit for High Schools" and other youth-focused prevention resources from SPRC
+- "Preventing Suicide: A Toolkit for High Schools," free PDF guide from SAMHSA (federal agency that supports the Suicide Prevention Lifeline) and other youth-focused prevention resources from SPRC

 - "How to support friends in crisis – the National Suicide Prevention Lifeline's info page on how users can support suicidal users on Facebook (which also owns Instagram and WhatsApp)